zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/app-menu/_index.md

 The **Convert classes to design properties** option allows you to convert classes in widgets into design properties to assist in changing the widget styling.
 See [Native Styling](/refguide/mobile/designing-mobile-user-interfaces/native-styling/) for more information.

+### Generate Bill of Materials

+The **Generate Bill of Materials** option allows you to generate bill of materials for the current project.

 ## Synchronize App Directory {#synchronize}

 The **Synchronize App Directory** option creates folders inside the app directory (resources, widgets, theme, etc.), if necessary.
 It also reads the widget packages that are currently inside the widgets folders.
 For example, if you add widgets to the widgets folder, you needs to synchronize the app directory for them to appear in the **Toolbox**.